nus-cs2103-AY1718S2/addressbook-level3/doc/UserGuide.md

 Shows a list of all persons in the address book.<br>
 Format: `list`

+## Sorting all persons : `sort`
+Sorts all the entries in address book based on people's full name in alphabetical order.<br>
+Format: `sort`

 ## Finding all persons containing any keyword in their name: `find`
 Finds persons whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`